 Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of public safety agencies who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of public safety agencies that state their internet service meets or does not meet their needs.